oVirt/ovirt-site/source/feature/trusted-compute-pools.html.md

 ##### OVF related changes

 When the VM created in the trusted cluster was exported as OVF file, OVF file should have a new flag to indicate this VM should be running in a trusted cluster.
 Key relevant classes include OvfTemplateReader.java, OvfTemplateWriter.java, OvfVmReader.java and OvfVmWriter.java.
-We define this new property in export file as “trusted_cluster_flag”.
+We define this new property in export file as “trusted_service”.
 When importing a 'trusted' VM into an untrusted cluster, two cases should be considered.

 *   The admin is doing a mistake and chooses the wrong cluster, alert information will be triggered.
 *   The admin has a real case where he wants the VM to run in an 'untrusted' cluster.